markbosire/Practice-Questions-GCP-ACE/README.md

 ### A colleague handed over a Google Cloud Platform project for you to maintain.
 As part of a security checkup, you want to review who has been granted the Project Owner role.
 What should you do?

 - [ ] In the console, validate which SSH keys have been stored as project-wide keys.
-- [ ] Navigate to Identity-Aware Pro y and check the permissions for these resources.
+- [ ] Navigate to Identity-Aware Proxy and check the permissions for these resources.
 - [ ] Enable Audit Logs on the IAM &amp; admin page for all resources, and validate the results.
 - [ ] Use the command gcloud projects get-iam-policy to view the current role assignments.

 **[⬆ Back to Top](#table-of-contents)**

 ### You are running multiple VPC-native Google Kubernetes Engine clusters in the same subnet.
-The IPs available for the nodes are e hausted, and you want to ensure that the clusters can grow in nodes when needed.
+The IPs available for the nodes are exhausted, and you want to ensure that the clusters can grow in nodes when needed.
 What should you do?

 - [ ] Create a new subnet in the same region as the subnet being used.
 - [ ] Add an alias IP range to the subnet used by the GKE clusters.
-- [ ] Create a new VPC, and set up VPC peering with the e isting VP.
+- [ ] Create a new VPC, and set up VPC peering with the existing VP.
-- [ ] E pand the CIDR range of the relevant subnet for the cluster.
+- [ ] Expand the CIDR range of the relevant subnet for the cluster.

 **[⬆ Back to Top](#table-of-contents)**